 Fortunately, the popularity of powerlifting amongst females is increasing both in Hong Kong and around the world.

-In my 1.5 years of powerlifting experience, I have noticed more and more women taking up the sport as more gyms open up, and people realize the benefits of lifting.
-Professional strength coaches can help both beginners and advanced athletes progress further.
+In my 2 years of powerlifting experience, I have noticed more and more women taking up the sport as more gyms open up and people realize the benefits of lifting.
+Professional strength coaches can help both beginners, and advanced athletes progress further.

 Some of the women nowadays lift as much, or even more, than men.
 This sport does not make you masculine but rather empowers you to feel strong and is a great confidence and ego booster.

 It’s never been a better time to be a female powerlifter.
-Striving for self-improvement and greater strength?
+Are you striving for self-improvement and greater strength?
 Female Powerlifting deserves consideration.

 What are the benefits of powerlifting for women?